Try: Ontario salmon licence non-resident ice fishing

 What do I need to go fishing in Canada?

 At a minimum, you need a valid provincial fishing licence for the province you're fishing in.
-Some provinces also require additional items: Ontario needs an Outdoors Card, Alberta requires a WiN Card, and national parks need a separate Parks Canada fishing permit.
+Some provinces also require additional items: Ontario needs an Outdoors Card, Alberta requires a WiN Card, and Saskatchewan now requires an Angling Habitat Certificate.
+If you plan to fish in a national park, you need a separate Parks Canada fishing permit — your provincial licence is not valid inside national parks.
 Our province-specific checklists above cover every requirement.

 Do I need separate licences for different provinces?